danog/MadelineProtoDocs/docs/API_docs/constructors/messages.stickersNotModified.md

 ---
-title: messages.stickersNotModified
+title: "messages.stickersNotModified"
-description: No new stickers were found for the given query
+description: "No new stickers were found for the given query"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/constructors/messages_stickersNotModified.html
 ---